-Bruce Knutson Architects, Inc. Project: Lake Shore Drive Condominiums Richfield, Minnesota Construction of the 178unit Lake Shore Drive Condominium project is underway.
+Bruce Knutson Architects, Inc. Project: Lake Shore Drive Condominiums Richfield, Minnesota

+Construction of the 178unit Lake Shore Drive Condominium project is underway.
 The 11 story project is a major step toward the renewal of the Lyndale-Hub-Nicollet area in the city of Richfield.
-The project has been designed for the older adult desiring a housing alternative which offers independence, security and support while allowing continued ownership.
-In addition to the living units, there will be two guest rooms, a large social/dining room, conference rooms, exercise, work, game and hobby rooms, and a tenant party room.
-(612) 874-7050 Miller Hanson Westerbeck Bell Architects Inc Riverplace: Block 1 Minneapolis, MN This multi-use project is to be located on the East Bank of the Mississippi River and will become a part of the historic old Main Street of Minneapolis.
-The development will include a 520 stall parking ramp, 165 rental apartments, in a 27-story tower, 80 Condominiums in a 20-story mid-rise, 9 twostory Townhouses and a 4story office building. story office building.
-A skyway across Hennepin Avenue will link this project to a 5-story Commercial office building also designed by Miller Hanson Westerbeck Bell Architects Inc. (612) 338-7700 Architectural Alliance Project: Vocational Technical Education Facility St. Paul, Minnesota Recently occupied, this 100,000 square foot facility on the University of Minnesota Campus uses an interior courtyard to connect a remodeled livestock pavilion to a new addition.
-(612) 871-5703
+Miller Hanson Westerbeck Bell Architects Inc Riverplace: Block 1 Minneapolis, MN This multi-use project is to be located on the East Bank of the Mississippi River and will become a part of the historic old Main Street of Minneapolis.
+The development will include a 520 stall parking ramp, 165 rental coming Soon announcements are placed by the firms listed.
+For rate information call AM at 612/874-8771. apartments, in a 27-story tower, 80 Condominiums in a 20-story mid-rise, 9 twostory Townhouses and a 4- A skyway across Hennepin Avenue will link this project story office building.